Jenniferola/Portfolio-JENNIFER-OLAUSSON/README.md

 ## Hello

-My name is Jennifer Olausson.
+My name is Jennifer Olausson, I am 26 years old and I live in Sweden.